soyeonkimgithub/soyeonkimgithub.github.io/_featured_categories/algorithm.md

 layout: list

 # The title of the tag's page.
-title: Literature
+title: Algorithm

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: literature
+slug: algorithm

 menu: true

 submenu: false

-order: 5
+order: 3

 # (Optional) Write a short (~150 characters) description of this featured tag.
 # description: >